 Can I change energy providers in my state or territory?

-While Aussies in some parts of the country are able to switch energy providers with ease, others are not so lucky.
-This is due to the market being regulated in particular areas, meaning that households do not have the option of choosing their electricity or gas retailer.
+While some Australian households are able to easily switch energy providers, others are not so fortunate.
+Households in regulated areas will not have the option of choosing their electricity or gas retailer.

 State | Can I switch electricity providers? | Can I switch gas providers? |